 Texas Health and Safety Code stipulates that it is illegal to purchase, distribute, use, or cultivate marijuana.
-In Texas, it is a felony for an individual to intentionally possess more than four ounces of weed.
+In Texas, it is a felony for an individual to intentionally possess more than 4 ounces of weed.
 However, the severity of penalties faced by the individual in possession of weed depends on the following factors:

 First-time offenders for the possession of weed in Texas typically get more lenient punishment than repeat offenders or persons with a criminal history.
 Generally, the penalty for a first-time offense of marijuana possession depends on the amount found on the individual at the time of the arrest.
 First-time offenders may expect the following punishment:

 Recreational use of marijuana by adults is illegal in Texas.
 Therefore, it is not possible to purchase weeds legally.
-However, certain medical conditions qualify for access to medical marijuana through the Texas Compassionate Use Program (CUP).
+However, certain medical conditions qualify for access to low-THC medical marijuana through the Texas Compassionate Use Program (CUP).
 Medical conditions that qualify for medical marijuana include epilepsy, Parkinson's disease, autism, terminal cancer, spasticity, multiple sclerosis, seizures disorders, and neurodegenerative diseases.

 The purchase and consumption of weed are illegal for all ages in Texas.
 However, there is no age restriction for qualifying patients to purchase medical marijuana from a dispensary in Texas.
 Although, persons below 18 must be in the company of a parent, legal guardian, or caregiver to obtain medical cannabis.